Sofia Sicignano

-Sofia Sicignano (born 6 December 2004) is an Italian rhythmic gymnastics.
+Sofia Sicignano (born 6 December 2004) is an Italian rhythmic gymnast.
 She represents Italy in international competitions as part of the senior group.

 Personal life

 Sicignano initially practiced figure skating, as time went by she had to choose and she dedicated herself to rhythmic gymnastics.
 She took up the sport thanks also to her mother, who was part of the Czech national team.

 Career

 In February 2020, Sicignano helped Motto Viareggio win bronze in the second stage of the Italian club championships.
 In November 2021 she took bronze at the gold national championships.

 In 2022, she took gold with Motto at the stage in Cuneo of the serie A. In April she took second place at the national gold tournament.
 In May her club won silver in the serie A and then took 7th place overall and won bronze with ball at the Italian Championships.
 At the bilateral meet with Greece she was 5th in the All-Around.

 In February 2023, she won bronze in the Cuneo stage of serie A, repeating the result in Ancona.
 At the Aphrodite Cup in Athens she won bronze in the All-Around.
 At the Italian Championships she was 4th overall.
 In June she took part in the Julieta Shishmanova tournament, winning gold with hoop and with ball.

 During the 2024 serie A in Chieti, Motto won silver behind Fabriano.
 After that competition she was called up for a national control training.
 In Ancona Motto took 3rd place overall.
 At the Thiais Grand Prix she was 18th in the All-Around.
 In June, she took 8th place in all-around at Italian National Championships.

 In 2025, she was incorporated into the national group, debuting at the World Cup in Baku being 5th in the All-Around and 6th in both finals.
 At the European Cup in Baku the group won gold with 5 ribbons, silver in the cross battle and bronze with 3 balls & 2 hoops.
 In early June she was selected for the European Championships in Tallinn along Chiara Badii, Alexandra Naclerio, Serena Ottaviani, Laura Paris and Giulia Segatori.
 In Estonia she won gold in teams and bronze with 5 ribbons.
 Weeks later she was a guest, with her group mates, at Ginnastica in Festa.